RachelCodes42/code-quiz/README.md

 ## Credits

-This portfolio viewer project was created by Rachel Hochman as part of UCF Bootcamp.
+This portfolio viewer project was created by Rachel Hochman.
 The project was developed based on the requirements and user story provided.
 I would like to acknowledge the following resources that were used during the development of this project: https://www.w3schools.com/

 ## License